 The United Nations Educational, Scientific and Cultural Organization was founded in 1945 with the purpose of “contributing to peace and security by promoting international collaboration through educational, scientific, and cultural reforms in order to increase universal respect for justice, the rule of law, and human rights.”
-It has been effective and now spans the globe working in all areas in many different ways.
-One of the largest UN bodies in actuality, our UNESCO will be substantially smaller allowing for more focused debate.
+UNESCO pursues its objectives through five major programs: education, natural sciences, social/human sciences, culture and communication/information, and has sponsored a myriad of projects relating to education, media, and world history.

 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 7, 2018, at 23:59.
-More information about position papers will be found on page 3 of the Background Guide.
+However, delegates who wish to be considered for an award must submit their position papers by February 7th, 2020, at 23:59 PST.
+More information about position papers can be found on page 3 of the Background Guide.